An ordinal analysis of $\Pi_{N}$-Collection: Introduction

 \section{Introduction}

 Throughout in this paper $N$ denotes a fixed positive integer.
 In this paper we give an ordinal analysis of a Kripke-Platek set theory with the axiom of Infinity and one of $\Pi_{N}$-Collection, denoted by ${\sf KP}\ome+\Pi_{N}\mbox{-Collection}$.
-Our proof is an extension of \cite{singlewfprf,singlestable}.
+Our proof is an extension of \cite{singlewfprf, singlestable}.
+Since \cite{singlestable} has not yet appeared, some proofs are duplicated for the readers' conveniences.